Corey Baird: Club career

+Early career

-Baird, from Escondido, California 20 miles from San Diego, began his youth career with FC Heat, where he played from 2002 to 2004, before moving to San Diego Surf SC, where he played from 2005 through 2012.
+Baird, from Escondido, California, 20 miles from San Diego, began his youth career with FC Heat, where he played from 2002 to 2004, before moving to San Diego Surf, where he played from 2005 through 2012.
 Corey played his final year of youth soccer with Real Salt Lake AZ, Real Salt Lake's U.S. Soccer Development Academy (DA) team.
 Corey played in the DA from 2010 through 2014.

 From 2008 through 2014, Baird participated in Cal-South Olympic Development Program or ODP and various age group US soccer Youth National Teams.
 In August 2011, Baird was invited and attended the United States men's national under-17 soccer team Residency Program, hosted at the IMG Academy in Bradenton, Florida, from 2011 to 2013.

 Collegiate

 On February 6, 2013, Baird signed a National Letter of Intent to play for Stanford University.
 In his freshman year with the Cardinal, Baird appeared in all 19 matches, making 14 starts in the midfield and helped lead Stanford to its first Pac-12 men's soccer championship since 2001.
 Baird was twice named Pac-12 Player of the Week during the conference season and was named second team All-Pac-12 that year.
 He was also named to first team Freshman All-American teams by Soccer America and College Soccer News.